puristajs/purista/website/src/handbook/3_error-handling.md

 ```

-As you can see, the error is handled in the sense of _"Ok there is something wrong, and I log this error and prevent the system to crash"_, but from client side it is more like "Ups, something wrong - this should not happen"
+As you can see, the error is handled in the sense of _"Ok there is something wrong, and I log this error, and I prevent the system to crash"_, but from client side it is more like "Ups, something wrong - this should not happen - try again later"

 ### Error (js/ts)

 It is totally fine, if you reduce your error handling in service functions and subscriptions to HandledErrors only.
 It is JavaScript/typescript - so just let it throw!

-Each service function and each subscription itself is wrapped by a try-catch, which will convert any error into a UnhandledError with error code 500.
+Each service function and each subscription itself, is wrapped by a try-catch, which will convert any error into a UnhandledError with error code 500.
+The error will be logged.
+And a error message is send.
 So no worries, that your whole system can break.

+You can create subscriptions to track errors, you have the logs, the user gets a propper response, no information will be leaked.

 Because of this, the example from `HandledError` is totally fine, and we do not need to write more code here.
 We know that any database issue is handled and returned as **500 INTERNAL SERVER ERROR**.

 <Badge text="Avoid swallowing errors" type="danger"/>

+**👎 BAD PRACTICE**

 Do not catch and handle only *some* errors.
-**BAD PRACTICE**

 ```typescript
 try{